ravikjay/falcon/README.md

 # falcon

-A customizable animation of the Millenium Falcon taking off and maneuvering through space done in WebGL and JS
+A customizable animation of the Millenium Falcon taking off and maneuvering through space done in WebGL and JS.
+Live Demo at: falcon.surge.sh

+# Description

 Uses WebGL and JavaScript to completely build and animate 3D clip of an object dynamically moving at a real-time frame rate.
 All coloring and texturing implemented robustly to reflect light dynamically.